Medvedev seals Russia's win over Germany in Davis Cup semis | Sports-Games

 The jeers poured down from the German fans and neutral Spaniards, but the world's second-ranked player didn't mind.
 In fact, he egged them on and defiantly stamped his foot before he pumped his fist to the Russian contingent soaking up their victory.

-''We have a joke on the team when we practice or play cards, I have seen football players like Cristiano (Ronaldo) do it, we say calm, calm, calm','' Medvedev said. ''So I decided to celebrate like this and everyone started whistling...
-I am just really happy we managed to still be here on Sunday.''
-Medvedev brushed aside Jan-Lennard Struff aside 6-4, 6-4 to seal the Russian victory on Saturday after Andrey Rublev took the lead with a 6-4, 6-0 win over Dominik Koepfer.
+''We have a joke on the team when we practice or play cards, I have seen football players like Cristiano (Ronaldo) do it, we say 'calm, calm, calm','' Medvedev said.
+"So I decided to celebrate like this and everyone started whistling...
+I am just really happy we managed to still be here on Sunday."
+Medvedev brushed aside Jan-Lennard Struff aside 6-4, 6-4 to seal the Russian victory on Saturday after Andrey Rublev won the opening singles over Dominik Koepfer 6-4, 6-0.

+Germany won the doubles when Kevin Krawietz and Tim Puetz beat Aslan Karatsev and Karen Khachanov 4-6, 6-3, 6-4 to make the final score 2-1.

-''Croatia is a very strong team, it has always been at the Davis Cup,'' Medvedev said. ''I am not expecting anything easy, so we will have to play our best to have our chances to win.''
-Medvedev reaches the final, where he should be slated to face Croatia's No. 1 Marin Cilic, after not dropping a single set at the tournament.
+''Croatia is a very strong team, it has always been at the Davis Cup," Medvedev said.
+"I am not expecting anything easy, so we will have to play our best to have our chances to win."
+Medvedev reaches the final, where he should face Croatia No. 1 Marin Cilic, after not dropping a single set at the tournament.

-With four players ranked in the top 30, Russia was favoured against a German team playing without star Alexander Zverev.
+With four players ranked in the top 30, Russia was favored against a German team playing without star Alexander Zverev.

 The reigning U.S. Open champion had little trouble commanding his serve against Struff, and it seemed only a matter of when he could pounce on a mistake by the German.